severalnines/docker/README.md

 * `/etc/cmon.d` - ClusterControl configuration files.
 * `/var/lib/mysql` - MySQL datadir to host `cmon` and `dcps` database.
 * `/root/.ssh` - SSH private and public keys.
-* `/backups` - Backup repository only if the backup destination is ClusterControl
+* `/root/backups` - Default backup directory only if ClusterControl is the backup destination

 After a moment, you should able to access the ClusterControl Web UI at `{host's IP address}:{host's port}`, for example:
 * HTTP: **http://192.168.10.100:5000/clustercontrol**
 * HTTPS: **https://192.168.10.100:5001/clustercontrol**

 We have built a complement image called `centos-ssh` to simplify database deployment with ClusterControl.
 It supports automatic deployment (Galera Cluster) or it can also be used as a base image for database containers (all cluster types are supported).
+Details at [here](https://github.com/severalnines/docker-centos-ssh).

 ## Environment Variables ##